Privacy Notice for Square Sellers and Website Visitors

 If your Country of Residence is Japan, your Square entity is Square KK.

 If your Country of Residence is Australia, your Square entity is Square AU PTY, Ltd.

-If your Country of Residence is the United Kingdom or within the European Union, your Square entity is Squareup International Ltd.
+If your Country of Residence is within the European Union, your Square entity is Squareup International Ltd.